 top of page

 Most of us spend out days in a "rushing habit".
-Even when there is no emergency, we move, eat and breathe as if we are tunning out of time.
+Even when there is no emergency, we move, eat and breathe as if we are running out of time.

 This sends a constant signal to your nervous system that you are in danger, keeping you stuck in "Fight & Flight" mode.